Anilrao96/PetStoreAPIAutomation/README.md

 # PetStoreAPIAutomation
-This Project automates API using Java and RestAssured Libraries
+This Project automates API's using Java and RestAssured Libraries